-There seems to be a seamless progression of civil servants and politicians pursuing lucrative second careers….
+There seems to be a seamless progression of public servants and politicians pursuing lucrative second careers…and vice versa.

 “Sir Jonathan [Evans] has been appointed to help Britain’s biggest bank to clean up its act after US authorities fined it nearly $2bn (£1.3bn) for acting as a conduit for Mexican drug money and sanctions busting.
 He will earn £125,000 for serving on HSBC’s Financial System Vulnerabilities Committee as well as joining its board as a non-executive director.
 The fee for the part-time roles compares to the £159,999 he was paid for his role at the head of Britain’s domestic spy agency in 2010, which was the last time it revealed his salary.
 Ex-spy boss Sir Jonathan Evans to help HSBC in fight against financial crime